LucasSch1/LucasSch1/README.md

 ## 🚀 About me
-Young French developer who develops in php symfony
+Young French developer who develops in PHP/Symfony